chenx/Android_BirthdayCalculator/README.md

 An Android project: A Bill/Tip Calculator.

-This is named BirthdayCalculator since some birthday part functions are under planning.
+This is named BirthdayCalculator since some birthday party functions are under planning.
 But this is now a standalone bill/tip calculator before further development.

 About
 -----